arcanebyte/lisapi/README.md

 Individual hosts and users are separated on the **bang** path using exclamation `!` marks, like `intermediary!host!user`.

 The LisaNet admin can be reached at `arcanepi!ulisa!james` or `james@arcanebyte.com`.
+If all else fails, Internet email at `james.denton@outlook.com should work.

 ## Using this playbook